6BD-org/Janiva/janiva-spec/jsnp-004-functional.md

 When referring to a lambda under another namespace, use `::` operator, for example

 ```
-lib << @import "a.b.c"
+lib << @import "a.b.c" #

 @stdout << {
     "value": @lib::lambda1 << "Hello, world"
 }
 ```

-Note that we do not refer to namespace directly, because that could become unmanageable.
+Note that we do not normally refer to fully-qualified namespace directly, because that could become unmanageable.
 Instead, we apply `::` to imported value to get its namespace.

 ## Partial application